US Declares End of Combat Operations in Iran, Focuses on Reopening Strait of Hormuz

-Secretary of State Marco Rubio announces the conclusion of American combat operations in Iran, shifting efforts to reopen the Strait of Hormuz.
-The US urges global cooperation as civilian casualties and economic strain mount due to the blockade.
+Secretary of State Marco Rubio announces the conclusion of American combat operations in Iran, shifting efforts to reopening the Strait of Hormuz.
+The US urges global cooperation to maintain the waterway's security amid ongoing tensions with Iran, which has retaliated with drone attacks and threats of mining the strait.
+The blockade has caused economic strain worldwide, particularly for countries like Australia, while the US seeks a negotiated peace deal to address Iran’s nuclear program.

 American combat operations in Iran have officially concluded, Secretary of State Marco Rubio announced, shifting the focus of US forces to reopening the critical Strait of Hormuz as a global service.

-Rubio emphasized that the US intervention in the strait would be temporary, urging other nations to assume responsibility soon.
-He revealed that at least 10 civilian sailors had perished due to the prolonged blockade of the Persian Gulf, where ships have been stranded since the US and Israel launched strikes on Iran nine weeks ago.
-The Iranian regime's retaliatory drone attacks and threats of mine-laying have left crews without essential supplies like food and water, effectively holding them hostage.
+Rubio emphasized that the US would not remain indefinitely in the strait, urging other nations to take over the responsibility soon.
+He revealed that 10 civilian sailors had perished due to the blockade, as ships were stranded in the Persian Gulf following US and Israeli strikes on Iran nine weeks prior.
+The Iranian regime retaliated by attacking vessels with drones and threatening to deploy mines, leaving crews without essential supplies like food and water.

-Two US-flagged vessels have successfully navigated the strait under US Navy escort, but shipping companies remain hesitant due to recent escalations, including an attack on a South Korean ship.
-Rubio acknowledged the global economic strain caused by the strait's closure, particularly in oil prices, and framed the US mission as an effort to restore stability for international commerce.
+Rubio condemned Iran’s actions as piracy, stating that innocent lives were being held hostage in the conflict.
+While two US-flagged ships have safely exited the strait under US Navy guidance, shipping companies and insurers remain hesitant due to recent attacks, including a strike on a South Korean vessel.
+Rubio acknowledged the global economic strain caused by the strait’s closure, particularly for countries like Australia, which has had to secure alternative fuel sources.

-Meanwhile, Australia faces fuel shortages, prompting the Albanese government to seek alternative suppliers.
-Rubio also confirmed the end of Operation Epic Fury, stating that its objectives had been met, though he left open the possibility of future military action against Iran.
-President Donald Trump has informed Congress that combat operations in Iran have ceased, with a ceasefire in effect since April 7.
+He declared Operation Epic Fury over, affirming that the US had achieved its objectives and was now focused on Project Freedom—a mission to restore safe passage through the strait.
+President Donald Trump had previously informed Congress that combat operations in Iran were terminated as part of the ongoing ceasefire since April 7.

-Rubio reiterated Trump's preference for diplomatic negotiations to curb Iran's nuclear ambitions and address its stockpile of highly enriched uranium.
-However, he criticized Iran's leadership, describing them as irrational and fractured, quoting lyrics from Cypress Hill to underscore his point.
-Australia, among other nations, is grappling with economic fallout from the US naval blockade, which Rubio suggested Iran should reconsider.
+Rubio left the door open for future military action but stressed the administration’s preference for a negotiated peace deal to curb Iran’s nuclear ambitions and address its stockpile of highly enriched uranium.
+He criticized Iran’s leadership, quoting Cypress Hill’s lyrics to describe them as unstable.

-He also clarified that Project Freedom, the US-led effort to reopen the strait, is a temporary measure, with the expectation that other countries will eventually take over.
-While no timeline was provided, Hegseth and Joint Chiefs Chairman Dan Caine emphasized that the mission was short-term, designed to stabilize the region for commerce.
-They did not accuse Iran of violating the ceasefire despite recent missile and drone attacks on the UAE, which were intercepted by Emirati air defenses.
+Meanwhile, Australia’s economy faces pressure from rising oil prices due to the blockade, with Treasury Jim Chalmers ruling out budgetary relief.
+Rubio, speaking from the White House in place of Karoline Leavitt, reiterated that the US was uniquely capable of executing Project Freedom but expected international cooperation to eventually take over.
+Hegseth, a senior official, echoed this sentiment, stating that the US would soon hand over responsibility for the strait, as the world relied heavily on its reopening.

-An oil terminal partially owned by Australia's IFM Investors was reportedly struck in Fujairah during these attacks, though details remain scarce
+Despite Iran’s recent missile and drone attacks on the UAE, neither Hegseth nor Joint Chiefs Chairman Dan Caine accused Iran of violating the ceasefire.
+The UAE’s Ministry of Defence confirmed ongoing interception of Iranian missiles and drones, though details remained scarce.
+Reports indicated that an oil terminal partially owned by Australia’s IFM Investors was struck in Fujairah during the attacks, though the operator declined to comment

 United States Latest News, United States Headlines